 HMO (Health Maintenance Organization): HMOs are plans that have their own network of doctors, hospitals, and other healthcare providers.
 People who enroll in these plans must receive care from an in-network provider, which may mean there are geographic constraints.
-These plans generally have lower premiums, but also have more restrictions around which providers you can see, and most referrals must come from a primary care physician (PCP).
+These plans generally have lower premiums, but also have more restrictions around which providers you can see, and most referrals to see a specialist must come from a primary care physician (PCP).
 Out-of-network care is generally not covered unless it's an emergency.

 Example: Cara lives and works in Tulsa, OK.
 She sees a primary care physician that is in-network with her HMO plan.
 When she needs to see a neurologist she gets a referral from her primary care physician to see a neurologist who is in-network.

 PPO (Preferred Provider Organization): PPOs also have a network of healthcare providers that offer services at a lower cost to members.
 The main difference is that out-of-network providers and care are usually still covered, just at a higher cost to members.
 In this way, PPOs allow users to choose the doctor or specialist they see and they do not require referrals from a primary care physician (PCP).
 Generally, premiums are higher for these plans to account for the freedom in choice.

 Example: Jorge lives in Indianapolis, IN, but often takes jobs across the entire state of Indiana.
 In order to be sure his care is covered while he's traveling, he selected a PPO.
 When he gets sick and needs to see a specialist in Bloomington, he asks a friend for a recommendation and goes to see that specialist, who he pays a little bit more, but is still covered.